Discover the Anticoagulant and Health Properties of Garlic

 We recommend you read: The Incredible Benefits of Garlic and Honey on an Empty Stomach

-The sulfurous components of garlic, ajoene and allicin, stand out for their ability to block the aggregation of platelets and therefore prevent the formation of clots.
+The sulfurous components of garlic, ajoene, and allicin stand out for their ability to block the aggregation of platelets.
+Therefore these components prevent the formation of clots.

 In this sense, consuming garlic can have results as effective as an anticoagulant medication.

 It’s important to note that although these benefits are very powerful in raw garlic, they’re still useful when consumed baked, cooked or even in powder form.

 - No matter what, it’s important to consult your doctor if you want to take garlic as a treatment, especially if you already take medication.

 - However, it cannot be consumed before an operation, since it increases the risk of hemorrhage.

 Other health benefits